-There is nothing wrong with the entrepreneur admitting they need help to develop such a detailed plan, but you should delay making any substantial commitment until a proper business plan is in place, even if you help develop it.
-Only by getting down to this level of detail will you understand just how much finance and effort you need to contribute, but also, just how likely the business is to succeed.
+There is nothing wrong with an entrepreneur admitting they need help to develop such a detailed plan, but the investor is likely to delay making any substantial commitment until a proper business plan is in place, even if they help develop it.
+Only by getting down to this level of detail will you understand just how much finance and effort you need, but also, just how likely the business is to succeed.

-Before committing to the investment, you should be able to review every part of the plan and see exactly what each manager will be doing to contribute to the overall plan.
-This should also be set out in an organisational plan (including recruitment and training) and plans for office accommodation, manufacturing and warehousing space, infrastructure and finance.
+Before committing to the investment, the investor will need to review every part of the plan and see exactly what each manager will be doing to contribute to the overall plan.
+The business plan should also set out an organisational plan (including recruitment and training) and plans for office accommodation, manufacturing and warehousing space, infrastructure and finance.
 A set of projected financial statements should be available.

-An Angel should also be asking; 'Show me exactly how these revenue numbers are going to be made?'
-You might want to see a breakdown of forward revenue projections for both recurring revenue and new business.
+An investor will ask; 'Show me exactly how these revenue numbers are going to be made?'
+They may want to see a breakdown of forward revenue projections for both recurring revenue and new business.
 The recurring revenue should be supported by actual contracts with customers.
 The new business should be supported by a prospect generation and sales closure plan that targets specific customers or specific channels and so on.

-The more the entrepreneur can show they really understand how to make the numbers and that they have the people, systems and processes in place to do so, the more convincing the plan will be.
+The more you can show you really understand how to make the targets and you have the people, systems and processes in place to do so, the more convincing your plan will be.